 -

-Moving Average Convergence Divergence (MACD): MACD is a trend-following momentum indicator known to represent the relation between two different moving averages.
+Moving Average Convergence Divergence (MACD): MACD is a trend-following momentum indicator known to

 - Volume: As the name implies, this is the active volume of a share being traded at any point in time in the market.
 Higher volumes represent higher liquidity, and vice versa holds as well.